frameworklabs/SynchrosphereDemo/README.md

 #### Drive - Auto Circle

-To drive in a circle, the `AutoController` activity will look like this in its basic form:
+To drive in a circle, the `AutoController` activity will look like this:

 ```Swift
 activity (name.AutoController, [], [name.speed, name.heading]) { val in